Gal-Gilor/The_Linnaeus_Bot/README.md

     - Given this my first time working with image data and despite the time constraints I am happy with the classification results.
 However, I believe additional data preprocessing such as removing background noise and focusing on the insect before image resizing would improve classification results.

 2. Improve Unsupervised Model
-   - Examining the change in loss throughout the training,it is evident a deeper neural network autoencoder, and additional training would increase the image generator quality.
+   - Examining the change in loss throughout the training,it is evident a deeper neural network autoencoder, and additional training would increase image quality.
 Also, due to the fact, my local machine was unable able to provide adequate resources for training the model, I consider outsourcing the training process to external services such as AWS's SageMaker.

+3. Combine the two models and create a Generative Neural Network (GAN) model
+   - I would love to see how well the unsupervised can reconstruct the dragonflies images.
+Also, test wehther the classifier can distingush between computer generated reconstructions, and real images